golang/go/doc/godebug.md

 Go 1.26 added a new `httpcookiemaxnum` setting that controls the maximum number of cookies that net/http will accept when parsing HTTP headers.
-If the number of cookie in a header exceeds the number set in `httpcookiemaxnum`, cookie parsing will fail early.
+If the number of cookies in a header exceeds the number set in `httpcookiemaxnum`, cookie parsing will fail early.
 The default value is `httpcookiemaxnum=3000`.
 Setting `httpcookiemaxnum=0` will allow the cookie parsing to accept an indefinite number of cookies.
 To avoid denial of service attacks, this setting and default